Shadows of Berlin

 Shadows of Berlin, is his best yet.”

 — PAM JENOFF, NYT Bestselling Author of The Woman with the Blue Star

 City of Women

-Book clubs!
-If would like to inquire about scheduling a call-in discussion with the author, email: email@example.com.
+If you would like to inquire about scheduling a virtual book club discussion with David, email: email@example.com